openvinotoolkit/openvino_tensorflow/README.md

 ## How to Contribute

-We welcome community contributions to Intel<sup>®</sup> OpenVINO™ integration with Tensorflow.
+We welcome community contributions to Intel<sup>®</sup> OpenVINO™ integration with TensorFlow.
 If you have an idea for how to improve it:

 * Share your proposal via [**GitHub issues**](https://github.com/openvinotoolkit/openvino_tensorflow/issues).